SaloniGupta1201/Leaflet-Challenge/README.md

 # Leaflet-Challenge - Visualizing Data with Leaflet

 ## Background
-This respository uses United States Geological Survey, or USGS for short! data wich is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
+This respository uses United States Geological Survey, or USGS for short!
+USGS data which is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.

-In this project we can visualize earthquake data using html,Javascript, and Leaflet.
+In this project we can visualize earthquake data using html,css,Javascript, and Leaflet.

 ## The Task
 ### Level 1: Earthquakes Basic Visualization